e3rd/WebHotkeys/README.md

 general.toggle(false) // re-disable them
 ```

 Alternatively, you can set the group in the DOM.
-Either on the element or on any of its ancestors:
+If not changed by `selectorGroup`), use the `[data-hotkey-group]` attribute either on the element or on any of its ancestors:

 ```html
 <a href="..." data-hotkey="Alt+1" data-hotkey-group="Global shortcuts" title="Go to an example link 1">link 1</a>